General Data Protection Regulation (GDPR) is a new legal framework designed to protect information in our increasingly digital world.

 Key areas to consider

-For the processing of data to be lawful under the GDPR, organisations must identify a legal basis before they can process personal data, says the ICO.
+For the processing of data to be lawful under the GDPR, organizations must identify a legal basis before they can process personal data, says the ICO.
 Under the DPA, these are referred to as the “conditions for processing”.

 However, the ICO says this becomes more of an issue “because your legal basis for processing has an effect on individuals’ rights.
 For example, if you rely on someone’s consent to process their data, they will generally have stronger rights to have their data deleted.”